dib-lab/2020-paper-sourmash-gather/manuscript.md

-In light of the strong reference dependence of the min-set-cov approach together with the insensitivity of the FracMinHash technique, it may be useful to explore alternate methods of summarizing the list of overlapping genomes, that is, *all* the genomes in column 2 of Table @tbl:genbank-cover.
+In light of the strong reference dependence of the min-set-cov approach together with the insensitivity of the FracMinHash technique, it may be useful to explore alternate methods of summarizing the list of overlapping genomes, that is, summarizing *all* the genomes in column 2 of Table @tbl:genbank-cover.
 For example, a hierarchical approach could be taken to first identify the full list of overlapping genomes using FracMinHash at a low resolution, followed by a higher resolution